e-vandenberg/sensus/README.md

 Description
 ------------
-Sensus uses Twitter content from geo-coded tweets to map sentiment dataon a friendly UI.
+Sensus uses Twitter content from geo-coded tweets to map sentiment data on a friendly UI.
-Tweets are gathered, analyzed using various natural language processing techniques, and then visualized in the format of a web application.
+Tweets are gathered from multiple regions, analyzed using various natural language processing techniques, and then visualized in the format of a web application with the help of [Leaflet](https://leafletjs.com/).
+.

 Usage